lucytang2017us/f5-ansible-1/README.md

 - Create Ansible Tower job templates for the following scenarios, referencing their corresponding playbooks.
 Run the job templates and verify the results.

+Note:
-Note: With clustered devices, including one device in the "bigip" group as target device of the playbook, the configurations could be auto/manual synced to the other devices.
+- With clustered devices, including one device in the "bigip" group as target device of the playbook, the configurations could be auto/manual synced to the other devices.
+- DO NOT make manual modifications to the applications and components created by AS3 declarations.
+Further modification should via AS3 "patch" procedure.

 HTTPs Application Onboard
 ---------